KHIT93/mailguardian/README.md

 ## Getting started

-Welcome to the Mailware documentation.
+Welcome to the MailGuardian documentation.
 We are glad that you have chosen our applicatin to manage your MailScanner deployment.
 We have made it unbelievably easy to deploy and manage your own professional spam filtering appliance.
 For this to be as easy as possible, we have made the below instructions for the more technical parts of the deployment, to ensure that most people can follow along and get started.

 ### Prerequisites

-Before we start deployment of Mailware, we need to have some software installed on our system.
+Before we start deployment of MailGuardian, we need to have some software installed on our system.
 This guide currently provides instructions for Debian 9 `Stretch`, but we will also provide commands for CentOS 7.
 In the meantime, you can refer to the above requirements for what to install.
 All commands asume that you are executing them as `root`

 This means that we will be installing the following applications: